armintoepfer/uhu/doc/LIMA.md

 `--split-bam`.
 Each barcode has its own BAM file called `prefix.leftIdx-rightIdx.demux.bam`, e.g., `prefix.0-0.demux.bam`.
 This mode consumes more memory, as output cannot be streamed.

+### Why are asymmetric hits reported in --symmetric mode?
+*Lima* tries all barcode combinations and `--symmetric` only filters BAM output.
+Sequences flanked by *asymmetric* barcodes are still reported, but are not written to BAM.
+By not enforcing only *symmetric* barcode pairs, *lima* gains higher PPV, as your sample might be contaminated and contains unwanted barcode pairs; instead of enforcing one *symmetric* bucket, *lima* rather filters such sequences.
+This is a good indicator for badly prepared libraries.

+### Why are symmetric hits reported in the default asymmetric mode?
+Even if your sample is labeled *asymmetric*, *symmetric* hits are simply sequences flanked by the same barcode.

+### How do barcode indices correspond to the input sequences?
+Input barcode sequences are tagged with an incrementing counter.
+The first sequence is barcode `0` and the last barcode `numBarcodes - 1`.